Are you having issues with your yeast bread baking? Troubleshooting help is here!

-Now... if you are baking yeast bread troubleshooting is one of those things you are going to need to know how to do eventually.
 Listen, everyone screws up sometimes.
-Once in awhile I get a loaf that looks like ... well just weird.
-So, bookmark this so you'll know where it is and can use it when you need a reference.
+Once in a while I get a loaf that looks like ... well just weird.
+So, bookmark this post or pin it to your Pinterest board so you'll know where it is and can use it when you need a reference.

 You can't make the perfect loaf unless you know what one is, right?
 As with everything else there is a standard by which good bread is judged.
 Will yours always meet the standard?
-No, it won't.
-Like any standard it is somewhat unachievable but you want to get as close as you can.

 So, what does the perfect loaf of bread look and taste like?

-An excellent loaf of yeast bread should havee an evenly rounded top and b symmetrical in size and with no cracks,bulges, or bumps.
-Between he tip and the sides, there should be a "break", which should be even and have a well shredded look.
 Crusts on all yeast breads should be crisp and tender.
 The interior color should be even with no light or dark streaks and should feel soft and fine with no crumblinesss.
 The crumb [interior of the bread] should have many small even holes.

 The best temperature for the rising period is a draft-free 85F to 95F.
-It will rise more slowly at lower temperatures probably won't rise at all if the room is much below 70F.
+It will rise more slowly at lower temperatures and probably won't rise at all if the room is much below 70F.

 - You didn't give it enough time.
 When the kitchen is too cool it may take double the amount of time to rise.